 The English as a Second Language Program offered by Fanshawe College may be used as proof of English Language proficiency.
 Students who receive A's in all three components of Level Five of the program at the time of application to The University of Western Ontario are considered to demonstrate the level of English language proficiency required for admission and will not be required to provide further proof of English language proficiency.

 Successful completion of the Level 'D' at CultureWorks may be used as proof of English language proficiency.
-Individuals who apply to CultureWorks may be considered for conditional admission to attend Western after successful completion of the High-Advanced level at CultureWorks, provided that they meet the academic requirements for admission Western.
+Individuals who apply to CultureWorks may be considered for conditional admission to attend Western after successful completion of Level 'D' at CultureWorks, provided that they meet the academic requirements for admission Western.